Welcome to today's edition of the Rush 24-7 podcast.

 Why not stand for the opposite then?

-Why not contrast yourself and try to form an alliance with all of these people who oppose it rather than getting on board the Obama train.
+Why not contrast yourself and try to form an alliance with all of these people who oppose it rather than getting on board the Obama train?

 And I think we know the answer to that too.

-They have been, well, there are multiple answers to it, but right in the mix is their, I don't know if it's hatred or or or what dislike, but they just don't want to have anything to do with their conservative base.
+They have been, well, there are multiple answers to it, but right in the mix is their, I don't know if it's hatred or what dislike, but they just don't want to have anything to do with their conservative base.

 They just don't want to have, they don't want to be identified with it.